DoggersHusky/silverstripe-fa-picker/README.md

 ![Overview of Image Cropper Field](screenshots/screenshot2.PNG)

 **Smaller starting size!**
-The field is now much smaller to start out with.
+The Font Awesome Icon Picker field is now much smaller to start out with.
 It can be expanded to show the list of icons, search, and icon type selector.
 ![Overview of Image Cropper Field](screenshots/screenshot3.PNG)

 ## Requirements